 Celebrate with Some Golf

 Before you get to Orlando, take a golf break in Celebration.
-Disney built this quaint city with friendly streets and convenient shopping.
+Disney built this quaint city with friendly streets and convenient shopping, with delicious bars and grills sprinkled in.
 Celebration also has a golf course that gives you a great view of the perfectly manicured neighborhood.

 Shopping in Kissimmee